gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   tuples and remove the arbitrary limitation on the number of elements (4096 elements) that an imported fixed size array can have now that type checking homogeneous tuples is fast.
-+ Eliminating the need to use unsafe type pointer punning to pass imported C fixed size arrays to imported C APIs using the `&` operator.
++ Change the `&` operator to allow for fixed size C arrays imported as homogeneous tuples to be passed to imported C APIs that expect to be able to take fixed size array arguments via Array To Pointer decay.
+This will be done by converting the tuple to an UnsafePointer of N elements of type T instead of an UnsafePointer of one tuple of N elements.
 + Changing the Swift calling convention ABI to pass tuples with 7 or more elements as aggregates instead of destructuring the tuple into separate arguments and return values.
 The calling convention ABI for tuples with less